hackle/blog-rust/raw/stringly-typed.md

 If I call this bad code, many readers would disagree - isn't this how we recognise credit card types in real life?! (a rant on the "real-life" argument is spared for brevity)

 May be so, but this code still **encodes type information in a `string`**!
-While the common pitfalls such as casing or whitespaces do not apply here, chances are the string-based branching logic will be repeated elsewhere, e.g. for input validation.
+While the common pitfalls such as casing or white-spaces do not apply here, chances are the string-based branching logic will be repeated elsewhere, e.g. for input validation.

-This is a less obvious example of "under-typing": using a primitive type to encode complex information.
-How do we make the typing stronger?
+This is a less obvious example of "under-typing": using a primitive type to encode extra information.
+Stronger typing usually means encoding such information explicitly with types.
+How can we do that?

-A good idea is to use more specific types as soon as `CreditCardPayment` enters the boundary of the application (user input, reading data from the database or web services), by means of parsing (a better alternative to validation).
+A good idea - as soon as input for `CreditCardPayment` enters the boundary of the application (user input, reading data from the database or web services), convert it to more informative types by means of parsing (a better alternative to validation).

 ```Python
 CreditCard = AmericanExpress | Visa | Mastercard | Discover